Now that you have gotten your mortgage lending license you are

 Yes.
 To have your credits banked or to enroll for the SAFE Loan Originator Test, you must have a unique

 identifier.
 The NMLS Resource Center makes it easy to get registered and receive your unique identifier.

 What is the NMLS, or NMLSR?

-NMLS is the Nationwide Mortgage Licensing System and Registry.
+NMLS is the Nationwide Multistate Licensing System.
 Each mortgage loan originator license

 applicant is required to submit certain information, including fingerprints, personal history, and